You may have heard about apple cider vinegar and the many ways it could benefit your health and overall livelihood.

 How to Properly Store Apple Cider Vinegar

 Although apple cider vinegar has a relatively indefinite shelf life, it’s still important to store it in the proper setting after use.
-You don’t need to worry about putting it in the refrigerator after opening it, but it should be placed in a cool, dry place away from sunlight and heat.

 Make sure you tightly twist the cap closed after using your vinegar.
 While refrigeration is not necessary, you can still store it there if you prefer your vinegar chilled.